leymannx/drupal-flexbox-breakpoint/README.md

 Since you can control the border of the very last item easily with CSS, you can't do that for every last item in one line.
 So I came up with that little script here.
 All divs widths are summed up.
 When a certain with is reached the one div which is at that place right then get a class stamped to it.
 So I can apply CSS rules for every last item of a line.

+TO DO (maybe):
+- add a settings page to enter IDs and classes the script may use